EmanueleGhelfi/iacv/doc/doc.md

 Once the image has been affinely rectified we have obtained an image such that the transformation from the original scene is an affine transformation.

-Affine transformation can be written as:
+Affine transformations can be written as:
 $$
 H_a = \begin{vmatrix}